codefresh-io/cap-docs.codefresh.io/_docs/deployment/app-dashboard.md

 %}

 ### Application current state
-The Current State tab for an application shows the live state of all the application's resources (Kubernetes objects) in the cluster, in List and Tree views.
+The Current State tab for an application shows the live state of all the application's resources (Kubernetes objects) in the cluster in List and Tree views.
 * List View: A hierarchical representation of application's resources, sorted by the Last Update.
-* Tree view: A multi-level representation of the application and its resources.
-Useful for complex application deployments with large numbers of resources.
-Visualize and navigate resources progressivwly.
+* Tree view: A multi-level representation of the application and its resources, for progressive navigation and visualization.
+Useful for complex deployments with multiple clusters and large numbers of resources.
   The first level of resources are always displayed.
-Additional nested levels are collapsed by default with a visual indication that       After the first level in a navigable and lo
+Additional nested levels are collapsed by default with a visual + indicator and the number of resources.
-However complext the structure of the application and however many levels of nested objects, in the tree view you can follow and navigate from the logical beginning ot the logical end.
-Starting with the deployment repurse or object, yon can continue to expand and see s and connections between each object type

-For general information, see the official documentation on [Working with Kubernetes objects](https://kubernetes.io/docs/concepts/overview/working-with-objects/){:target="\_blank"}.
+For general information K8s resources, see the official documentation on [Working with Kubernetes objects](https://kubernetes.io/docs/concepts/overview/working-with-objects/){:target="\_blank"}.

+Here are